 But the fun doesn’t last.
 That thing the archeologists discovered turns out to be aliens, and their re-emergence on the island is when Crysis begins to lose steam.
 The aliens in question, later revealed to be called the Ceph, come in the form of giant squid-things and interrupt the fantastic pacing and flow of the you-versus-infantry missions.
 The aliens just aren’t as much fun to fight, and a few later sections—including an on-rails trip through an alien spacecraft and a woeful boss battle on an aircraft carrier—strip away the compelling freedom that makes the first half of the game so enjoyable.
 It turns into a generic first-person shooter, albeit a very pretty one, and reaching the end without quitting due to boredom is a test.

 Crysis is, in many ways, a landmark PC game.
 People remember it as ‘the one with the amazing graphics’, but returning to it, I’m surprised by how fun it is as a game.
 The opening hours are up there with the best FPS experiences on PC, and it’s a shame the series became increasingly focused on pushing its visuals, its daft story, and overblown cinematic set-pieces rather than the sandboxy shooting.
-But if you have a GTX 970 or lower and are expecting to effortlessly play the thing on mega-maximum settings now that it’s almost a decade old, you might be in for a disappointment.
-Crysis might be ancient in game terms, but it’ll still put most gaming rigs through their paces.
+But if you have a GTX 970 or lower and are expecting to effortlessly play the thing on mega-maximum settings now, you might be in for a disappointment.
+Crysis might be ancient in game terms, but it’ll still put some gaming rigs through their paces.